-Set out chairs in consultation style.
-Do not call for a volunteer - just nominate someone to be the clinician and you be the managers.
+Set out three chairs in consultation style.

+Do not call for a volunteer-just nominate someone to be the clinician, someone to be the service user's family and you be service user.

-Make sure that the clinician feels they can have time to ask their [relieved for not being singled out] colleagues for help [remember - this has got to be a combination of practical and fun].
+Make sure that the clinician feels they can have time to ask their [relieved for not being singled out] colleagues for help [remember-this has got to be a combination of practical and fun].

-Back on page 2 there are suggestions for what managers may ask - use them.
+Back on page 2 there are suggestions for what service users may ask-use them.
+We would like our daughter to be treated with safer treatments like acupuncture?